How to Edit Photos Using Less Time and Effort in Lightroom Classic

 If you find yourself consistently making the same type of adjustments to your photos, consider creating custom presets or profiles (LUTs) for these adjustments.
 As you get to know your own camera and develop your own editing style, you’ll begin to see places where calibrating and automating your workflow will work for you.

-For example, if you’re drawn to high-contrast images and find yourself always decreasing the black point and increasing the contrast in your edits, why not create a preset that does these moves for you?
+For example, if you’re drawn to -contrast images and find yourself always decreasing the black point and increasing the contrast in your edits, why not create a preset that does these moves for you?
 Then, simply apply your preset upon import of your photos, and you should already be well on your way to a finished edit.